datakund/UnOfficial-APIs/docs/source/linkedin.rst

 LinkedIn - Sent Requests
 ########################

-This bot scrapes all the sent requests.
+This API scrapes all the sent requests.

 .. tabs::